jpschuurmans/3T_RPinV1/mainExpCode/readme.txt

 - to end (break the loop) press Ctrl+C -> your data will be saved anyway
 - you can also press "esc" in stead of a "normal" trial response

+- make sure stimuli are in "/stimuli" and noise frames in "/noiseFrames" (git will ignore)

 Causion: Extremely boring :D